BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
+= 1.2.30 =
+* IMPROVED : Make description multiline.
+* IMPROVED : Display description and location only if value is set.

+== Changelog ==
 = 1.2.29 =
 * FIXED : Translations problem due to culture shortcode using another standard than WordPress.

-== Changelog ==

 = 1.2.28 =
 * FIXED : corrected "Warning: Use of undefined constant ReturnUrl - assumed 'ReturnUrl' (this will throw an Error in a future version of PHP)" warning.

 = 1.2.27 =
 * IMPROVED : it is not possible to put on the same page : several Sagenda lists and one Sagenda calendar (not several due to Angular restrictions).

 = 1.2.26 =
 ⚠️ READ BEFORE UPDATE ⚠️